Materials-Consortia/OPTIMADE/optimade.rst

 - :filter:`list HAS ANY values`: matches if at least one element in :filter-fragment:`list` is equal to at least one :filter-fragment:`value`.
 (This is equivalent to a number of HAS statements separated by OR.)
 - :filter:`list LENGTH value`: matches if the number of items in the :filter-fragment:`list` property is equal to :filter-fragment:`value`.

-The following construct MAY be supported:
+The :filter-fragment:`HAS ONLY` construct MAY be supported:

-- :filter:`list HAS ONLY values`: matches if all elements in :filter-fragment:`list` are equal to at least one :filter-fragment:`value`.
+- OPTIONAL: :filter:`list HAS ONLY values`: matches if all elements in :filter-fragment:`list` are equal to at least one :filter-fragment:`value`.
   (If both :filter-fragment:`list` and :filter-fragment:`values` do not contain duplicate values, this implements the <= set operator.)

 This construct is OPTIONAL as it can be difficult to realize in some underlying database implementations.